conda/conda/docs/source/building/variants.rst

    multiple times for multiple files.
 The ``conda build`` and ``conda render`` commands accept these arguments.

-Files found later in this search order clobber the values from earlier files.
+Values in files found later in this search order will overwrite and replace the values from earlier files.

 Using variants with the conda-build API
 ---------------------------------------

 Ultimately, a variant is just a dictionary.
-This dictionary is provided directly to Jinja2 - you can use any declared key from your variant configuration in your Jinja2 templates.
-There are two ways that you can feed this information into the
+This dictionary is provided directly to Jinja2, and you can use any declared key from your variant configuration in your Jinja2 templates.
+There are two ways that you can feed this information into the API:
-API:

-1. pass the ``variants`` keyword argument to API functions.
-Currently, the ``build``, ``render``, ``get_output_file_path``, and ``check`` functions accept this argument. ``variants`` should be a dictionary with values being lists of versions to iterate over.
-These are aggregated as detailed in the Aggregation of multiple variants section below.
+1. Pass the ``variants`` keyword argument to API functions.
+Currently, the ``build``, ``render``, ``get_output_file_path``, and ``check`` functions accept this argument. ``variants`` should be a dictionary where each value is a list of versions to iterate over.
+These are aggregated as detailed in the `Aggregation of multiple variants`_ section below.

 2. Set the ``variant`` member of a Config object.
 This is just a dictionary.
 The values for fields should be strings or lists of strings, except "extended